We answer your questions on Breast Implant Replacement

 If I want to have my implants replaced, would that involve having two separate procedures?

-A common misconception is that removal and replacement surgery is two different procedures; one to remove the implants and the next to insert new implants.
+A common misconception is that removal and replacement surgery are two different procedures; one to remove the implants and the next to insert new implants.

 In the majority of cases, this is not the case and you will be fine to have your implants both removed and replaced in the same procedure.